jackherizsmith/swport/src/about.md

 ---
-layout: base.njk
+title: About
-title: "About"
+layout: about.njk
 ---

 # Sally is..

-awesome
+awesomes

 ![sally](/images/pic1.png)